Liverpool - Manchester United player ratings: Marks out of 10, analysis

 David de Gea: 6 – Tried his best to rally the troops but he had no help.
 You feel sorry for DDG on a weekly basis right now.

 Aaron Wan-Bissaka: 5 – Started at right wing-back but moved over to the left.
-Superb last-ditch tackle to deny Salah a hat trick.
+Superb last-ditch tackle to deny Salah a hat trick late on.

 Paul Pogba: N/A – Subbed off after 10 minutes with an injury just after Liverpool had gone 1-0 up.
 Perhaps he knew what was coming.